-9 MONITORING LIQUIDITY 9.1 A bank's monitoring of liquidity 9.1.1 Liquidity policy statements 1 Each bank is required under rule 3.4.3 to formulate a statement of its policy for managing liquidity.
-It should also agree with the FSA guidelines by which adherence to this policy can be assessed.
-See s10 a) Details on the policy on liquidity policy statements are given below.
-9.1.2 Systems for monitoring liquidity 2 In order to be considered to be conducting its business in a prudent manner a bank must maintain adequate systems.
-A bank should therefore have in place systems which enable it to monitor its liquidity profile on a frequent and timely basis.
-See SYSC 11 a) What in detail will be considered adequate systems depends on the nature of business conducted by the bank.
-But every bank should have systems in place that enables it to calculate its liquidity position on a daily basis.
-FSM Act, see Supervsion manual, chapter 5 b) The adequacy of the systems in place for monitoring liquidity is checked through the section 166 process and through review team visits.
-9.2 Monitoring performance against guidelines 3 The FSA conducts its supervision of a bank's liquidity on a quarterly basis by monitoring the performance of a bank against its recommended guidelines.
-4 A bank is required to report its cashflow and asset and liability maturity profile on a quarterly basis using the LR return (or FSA010 after 1 January 2008). a) The accuracy of this return may be examined by the reporting accountants in the course of their section 166 work. b) While there can be considerable value in management accounts, non- standard reports are only acceptable if they are consistent over time for the bank and are in addition to the standard reporting framework. c) A bank should be able to provide information to the FSA on a more frequent basis, including on a daily basis where required.
+9.1 A bank's monitoring of liquidity

+9.1.1 Liquidity policy statements

+- Each bank is required under rule 3.4.3 to formulate a statement of its policy for managing liquidity.
+It should also agree with the FSA guidelines by which adherence to this policy can be assessed. - a) Details on the policy on liquidity policy statements are given below.

+9.1.2 Systems for monitoring liquidity

+- In order to be considered to be conducting its business in a prudent manner a bank must maintain adequate systems.
+A bank should therefore have in place systems which enable it to monitor its liquidity profile on a frequent and timely basis. - a) What in detail will be considered adequate systems depends on the nature of business conducted by the bank.
+But every bank should have systems in place that enables it to calculate its liquidity position on a daily basis. - b) The adequacy of the systems in place for monitoring liquidity is checked through the section 166 process and through review team visits.

+9.2 Monitoring performance against guidelines

+- The FSA conducts its supervision of a bank's liquidity on a quarterly basis by monitoring the performance of a bank against its recommended guidelines. - A bank is required to report its cashflow and asset and liability maturity profile on a quarterly basis using the LR return (or FSA010 on and after 30 June 2008). - a) The accuracy of this return may be examined by the reporting accountants in the course of their section 166 work. - b) While there can be considerable value in management accounts, nonstandard reports are only acceptable if they are consistent over time for the bank and are in addition to the standard reporting framework. - c) A bank should be able to provide information to the FSA on a more frequent basis, including on a daily basis where required.